Phala-Network/phat-offchain-rollup/README.md

 ]
 ```

-The `features` attribute controls the rollup target chain activation.
+The `features` attribute allows you to control the rollup target chain activation.
 By default, all target chains are disabled to minimize the binary size.
 Enable them manually using the `features` attribute.
 The supported features include:

-- `evm`: enable the client to connect to the EVM rollup anchor contracts
+- `evm`: enables the client to connect to the EVM rollup anchor contracts.
-- `substrate`: enable the client to connect to the Substrate rollup anchor pallet
+- `substrate`: allows the client to connect to the Substrate rollup anchor pallet.
-- `ink`: (WIP)
+- `ink`: (currently a work in progress).

-Additionally, the `logging` feature can be used to display internal logs, including internet access, to the logger.
-This is helpful for debugging purposes.
+Additionally, the `logging` feature can be utilized to display internal logs, including internet access, to the logger.
+This can be helpful for debugging purposes.

-### Use the Rollup Client
+### Using the Rollup Client

-> In this section, the `EvmRollupClient` is chosen as the example.
-It's staightforward to replace it with Substrate or ink rolup clients.
+> In this section, we will use the `EvmRollupClient` as an example.
+It's straightforward to replace it with Substrate or ink! rollup clients, if needed.

-To program with Offchain Rollup, the first step is to create an offchian rollup client:
+To work with Offchain Rollup, follow these steps:

+#### 1. Create an offchain rollup client:

 ```rust
 let rpc = "http://localhost:8545";